Club Committees & Service Groups

 Colour Space: sRGB If you use Adobe RGB instead, your images will likely look washed out.

 The RAPC Education Committee organizes presentations, seminars, and workshops with the intent of informing and inspiring club members to develop their photography skills.
 The aim of the Education Committee is to provide access to a wide variety of learning opportunities from beginner to advanced level photographers.
 In recent years topics have ranged from essential photography skills, such as exposure and focusing, to specialized tools and techniques, such as astrophotography, post-processing workflow, or lighting a still life.
 Education Committee Learning activities support the focus of many of the RAPC special interest groups within the photo club (ex., Nature, Urban, Studio, etc.).

-RAPC members can check the “Events & Program” calendar on the RAPC website and based on interest in a particular topic, click the “Events” and register using “Signup” under the drop-down menu.
+RAPC members can check the Event Sign-up page (from the home page, go to Events/Sign-up).
+The Workshops are posted here (along with Outings and Studio Workshops).
+Alternately, members can also go to the “Events & Program” calendar on the RAPC website and based on interest in a particular topic, click the “Events” and register using “Signup” under the drop-down menu.
 Upcoming presentations, seminars, and workshops are also announced at the regular RAPC Tuesday evening meetings.
 Often Educational Committee presentations and workshops are organized to complement an upcoming RAPC photo competition.

 RA Photo Club Awards

 The Club holds an annual Volunteer Awards dinner in May .

 The Awards Committee will send an email asking members to nominate Club volunteers.

 The Alice Gillies Award